cheat/cheat/README.md

 Advanced Usage
 --------------
 Shell autocompletion is currently available for the `bash` and `fish` shells.
-Copy the relevant [completion script][completion-scripts] into the appropriate directory on your filesystem to enable autocompletion.
+Copy the relevant [completion script][completions] into the appropriate directory on your filesystem to enable autocompletion.
 (This directory will vary depending on operating system and shell specifics.)